Maniscalco's artist statement

 Artist Statement

-With this in mind, I plow the fields of portraiture, landscape and still life, surrealism, whatever moves me.
+With this in mind, I plow the fields of portraiture, landscape and still life, surrealism, whatever inspires me.
 What I keep coming back to is the many creative ways we find to overcome and grow from our shared journey through adversity into the light.
-For instance, I am continuing a series of paintings called The Quench Project begun during my vision trip to Haiti in November 2014, focused on desire and the ways we quench it.
+For instance, I am continuing a series of paintings called The Quench Project begun during my vision quest to Haiti in November 2014, focused on desire and the ways we quench it.
 Also, I am continuing my Faces of the Lowcountry series of paintings, which is an exploration of the joy and tenacity of the Gullah people as they continue to define and celebrate their identity, a cultural symbol of survival and abundant hope for all people.
 I also have been into an Iconic Charleston Series, which is all about what makes my home of Charleston so magical for me.
 Another body of work, consisting of highly chromatic figurative renderings, called Chromo Sapient, is intended to push the envelope of color, while maintaining the chiaroscuro – the illusion of light on form.
 Expressive realism may be my dharma but I have also recently begun to explore the possibilities of narrative and poetry using color and light to transport the viewer of my work into other dimensions of reality.
 I am also the doppelganger of NETI, who is that he is not.

-I also consider my work as a commission portrait artist a big part of my artistic journey.
+I also consider my work as a commission portrait artist a major part of my artistic journey.
 In fact, I am probably best known for my portraits.
 Together with my non commission portrait work, my journey can be summed up with an honest curiosity and respect for what makes nature and people tick.
 That’s what feeds my soul.
 I invite you to read my Bio for more about my story and the forces that drive my creative engine.

 Connect with Maniscalco Gallery